'O' Level: History

 Along with the early Television Personalities, 'O' Level's singles are synonymous with a late 1970s DIY-indie sound that emanated from West London, mostly because the personnel of both bands were almost identical.

 Fuelled by punk and the early Beatles, 'O' Level was formed in 1976 by Ed Ball with friends from the London Oratory School, John and Gerard Bennett, on drums and bass guitar respectively.
-Together they played the usual round of school discos and youth centres, until fellow school chum and sixties enthusiast Daniel Treacy invited Edward to join him in the studio to record a single.
-Just to be on the safe side, Edward brought John and Gerard as well, resulting in the TV Personalities single, "14th Floor".
+Together they played at school discos and youth centres, until fellow school friend Daniel Treacy invited Ball to join him in the studio to record a single.
+Ball brought John and Gerard as well, resulting in the TV Personalities single, "14th Floor".

-The following week, Ball, the Bennetts and friend Richard Scully recorded "Pseudo Punk", "O Levels" and "East Sheen" as ‘O' Level, released in November 1977.
+The following week, Ball, the Bennetts and friend Richard Scully recorded "Pseudo Punk", "O Levels" and "East Sheen" as 'O' Level, released in November 1977.
 It took Treacy longer to raise the pre-requisite funds to press "14th floor", which was finally released in 1978.
-In March of that year, John and Gerard Bennett started their own band Reacta, leaving Ball with the name ‘O' Level.
+In March of that year, John and Gerard Bennett started their own band Reacta, leaving Ball with the name 'O' Level.

-Exactly one year after their debut recording sessions, Daniel and Edward returned to the studio, this time to create the breakthrough Where's Bill Grundy Now EP as the TV Personalities, featuring the song "Part Time Punks" (in which 'O' Level are mentioned).
-The following week, Ball went back to record – this time by himself – a second and final ‘O' Level single, The Malcolm McLaren Lifestory EP, featuring "We Love Malcolm".
+A year after their debut recording sessions, Treacy and Ball returned to the studio, this time to create the breakthrough Where's Bill Grundy Now EP as the TV Personalities, featuring the song "Part Time Punks" (in which 'O' Level are mentioned).
+The following week, Ball went back to record – this time by himself – a second and final 'O' Level release, The Malcolm McLaren Lifestory EP, featuring "We Love Malcolm".
 Both EPs appeared in late 1978.

-From here, it was just a name change to the Teenage Filmstars and invitations to Daniel Treacy and Joseph Foster.
+There was subsequently a name change to the Teenage Filmstars and invitations to Daniel Treacy and Joseph Foster.